-1. Prepare financial statements, of a limited company, for internal users.

-2. Prepare cash budgets and calculate break even point.

-- 3. Identify the users of financial information and the decisions for which they require this information. - 4.
+- 1. Prepare financial statements, of a limited company, for internal users. - 2.
+Prepare cash budgets and calculate break even point. - 3.
+Identify the users of financial information and the decisions for which they require this information. - 4.
 Describe the various sources of finance available to an organisation. - 5.
 Analyse the performance and financial position of a business.

-Credit value: 2 HN Credits at SCQF level 7: (16 SCQF credit points at SCQF level 7\)
+Credit points and level: 2 SQA Credits at SCQF level 7: (16 SCQF credit points at SCQF level 7)